 ABSTRACT:

 Soil-borne pathogens are a significant agent in the developing world's important losses of agricultural resources.
 Trichoderma spp. is biocontrol agents extensively used in the management of fungal diseases of crop plants exhibiting mycoparasitism against a wide range of plant pathogens.
 This work aims to assess the antagonistic potential of Trichoderma strains on two tomato pathogens: Fusarium oxysporum and Sclerotium rolfsii.
 Seven Trichoderma asperellum strains and one Trichoderma virens strains collected from Niayes zone of tomato ecosystem in Senegal were characterized for their antagonistic activity against Fusarium oxysporum and Sclerotium rolfsii.
 Dual culture technique and the sealing agar plate method were used to evaluate the inhibition percentage of pathogens by Trichoderma strains.
-All the height antagonistic Trichoderma have shown the potential of parasitizing in vitro the growth of Sclerotium rolfsii and Fusarium oxysporum.
+All the antagonistic Trichoderma have shown the potential of parasitizing in vitro the growth of Sclerotium rolfsii and Fusarium oxysporum.
 For direct confrontation, Trichoderma strain TM1 showed the highest inhibition capacity of Fusarium (73,49 %) when the strain TN1 exhibited the highest performance (59,26%).
 For the indirect confrontation test, TG4 showed the maximum inhibition rate for Sclerotium (31,37 %) and TM1 for Fusarium (39,11%).
 The percentage of inhibition obtained in the confrontation test is greater than that of the indirect confrontation test.
 The strain of Fusarium oxysporum is more sensitive to different strains of Trichoderma than Sclerotium rolfsii.

 Key Word: Trichoderma, biocontrol, Fusarium oxyporum, Sclerotium rolfsii, tomato